Lama Buccerii in contrada S. Tommaso

 A private chapel built in 1790 is attached to the dwelling.
 By order of the king, a plaque with an inscription was put up on its entrance, warning against granting asylum to strangers.

-Adriana e Mimmo
+Adriana and Mimmo

 I proprietari del B&B Dimora Cagnazzi ad Altamura.
 Adriana De Santis e Domenico Rajola Pescarini.